slatedocs/slate/source/includes/_integrations.md

 ![rollbar errors](rollbar_errors_screenshot.png)

-When the error count is in <span style="color:#fff;background:red;padding: 2px">red</span>, a new error has appeared in the current timeframe.
+When the error count is in <span style="color:#fff;background:#f0592a;padding: 2px">orange</span>, a new error has appeared in the current timeframe.
 When the error count is in <span style="background:#ccc;padding:2px">gray</span>, older errors are continuing in this timeframe.

 ### Configuration